 Auckland Council 10-year budget 2018-28

-Consultation on Auckland Council's Long Term Plan 2018-2028 /10 year Budget has begun.
-Whilst holding a general rates increase to 2.5%, Council is proposing new rates and a Regional Fuel Tax to target specific issues facing Auckland.
+Auckland Council approved its Long Term Plan 2018-2028 /10 year Budget on 31 May.
+Whilst holding a general rates increase to 2.5%, Council approved new rates and a Regional Fuel Tax to target specific issues facing Auckland.
 These include...Read More

-These include a water quality rate, natural environment rate, changes to the online accommodation providers targeted rate to incorporate Airbnb properties, and a Regional Fuel Tax for improvements to the transport system which will mean the removal of the interim transport levy.
-The new rates will have a business differential of 25.8% applied.
-Justification for this is questionable both from the basis of contributing to the problem or benefiting from it’s resolution.
-Should the cost of environmental protection be borne by business and residents or solely by residents?
-And if both, should the differential apply?
-We’re interested in your views for GETBA’s submission.
+These include a water quality targeted rate, natural environment targeted rate, changes to the online accommodation providers targeted rate to incorporate Airbnb properties, and a Regional Fuel Tax for improvements to the transport system which means the removal of the interim transport levy.

-A positive, and strongly lobbied by GETBA, is a commitment to continue to find greater value for money and efficiency in Council spending, including further reviews and savings from group shared services.
+A positive, and strongly lobbied by GETBA, is Council's commitment to continue to find greater value for money and efficiency in Council spending, including further reviews and savings from group shared services.

-Process: Formal public consultation closes on 28 March, and the Final Long Term Plan and Budget is adopted in June 2018.Read Less
+The Long Term Plan and Budget will be adopted in June 2018.Read Less